Introduction and Biography (by Jeremiah Stout)

 As an African American human geneticist, I believe that the sequencing of the human genome and generation of haplotype maps in the first decade of the 21st century has signaled a defining moment in biology.
 We have new opportunities for using the tools of science in addressing daunting questions on human identity and pervasive problems of race.
 As a believer, I am convinced that the genome has been sequenced in our time to provide solid evidence from ‘big data science’ for this generation, who require sense-based knowledge, to believe biblical truths of our identity and genomic inheritance in relationship to ourselves, others, and our God.

 For me the story of the human genome is an African one.
 It recounts a tale of humans that originated in Africa, migrated over the globe, and adapted to every environment encountered, all the while translating the language of life into biological terms.
-By examining the human genome, we encounter this incredible story that liberates us from the bondages of fear-born ignorance of the nature of human identity, but as one, incredibly diverse, global human genome family.
+By examining the human genome, we encounter this incredible story that liberates us from the bondages of fear-born ignorance of the nature of human identity as one, incredibly diverse, global human genome family.

 Admittedly, my perspective on genetics and human identity is not motivated by conventional mainstream conversations on human genome variation and differences, but seeks rather to reframe the discussion in ways that provoke new thinking on the emergence of the human genome as the most elegant living information and communication system known to science.
 I challenge us all to think about human genome variation as a complex hierarchical biosystem that integrates and reconciles the full spectrum of human diversity, individually and collectively, in whole persons uniquely equipped and purposed for life on earth and in the universe.